Seeing Northern Lights in Svalbard: What Other Blogs Don’t Tell You!

 However, you have to understand how light works differently in a camera versus to your naked eye.
 The pictures you see of the aurora generally are taken with a shutter speed of about one to three seconds.
 Meanwhile, your eye takes in a lot less light, so you don’t see the color at the same saturation level.

-When the Northern lights are quite faint, they look almost indistinguishable from clouds, and you can really only tell that they are Northern lights by the time you aim your camera at them and wait to see if some green color appears.
+When the Northern lights are quite faint, which is most of the time unless there’s a strong geomagnetic storm, they look almost indistinguishable from clouds.
+In those cases, you can really only tell that they are Northern lights once you aim your camera at them, then wait to see if some green color appears.